Tiger Card Terms of Agreement

 I. DISCLOSURE OF CONSUMER'S LIABILITY FOR UNAUTHORIZED TRANSFERS

-Notify the Tiger Card Office (“TCO”) at once if a Tiger Card has been lost or stolen.
-Telephone (225) 578-4300, web-site (www.tigercard.lsu.edu) and email (firstname.lastname@example.org) are the best ways to report and keep possible losses down.
-Cardholder may lose up to five hundred dollars ($500) in the account if a lost or stolen card is not reported in a timely manner.
-If cardholder notifies TCO of lost/stolen card within 2 business days, the cardholder will be responsible for no more than fifty dollars ($50) of unauthorized/fraudulent charges that occur before notice to the University.
-If cardholder does not notify TCO within 2 business days of learning of lost/stolen card and TCO can prove notification would have stopped misuse of card, cardholder may lose as much as $500 from the account for unauthorized/fraudulent charges.
-If cardholder statement indicates transfers the cardholder did not make, notify TCO at once.
+Notify the Tiger Card Office ("TCO") at once if a Tiger Card has been lost or stolen.
+Telephone (225) 578-4300, website (www.tigercard.lsu.edu) and email (firstname.lastname@example.org) are the best ways to report and keep possible losses down.
+If cardholder notifies TCO of lost/stolen card within two business days, the cardholder will be responsible for no more than $50.00 of unauthorized/fraudulent charges that occur before notice to the University.
+If cardholder does not notify TCO within two business days of learning of lost/stolen card and TCO can show that notification would have prevented misuse of card, cardholder may be responsible for up to $500.00 of unauthorized/fraudulent charges.
+If the cardholder statement indicates transfers the cardholder did not authorize, cardholder must notify TCO at once.
 See IX.
 IN CASE OF ERRORS OR QUESTIONS ABOUT YOUR ELECTRONIC TRANSFERS

 II.
 DISCLOSURE OF TELEPHONE NUMBER AND ADDRESS TO BE NOTIFIED IN EVENT OF UNAUTHORIZED TRANSFER